This article was written by Lou Hernandez

 The thriving Cuban Winter League was abolished in 1961 following Fidel Castro’s Marxist revolution of two years earlier.
 González’ signature Habana Leones franchise was taken from him by Castro’s dictatorial regime and dissolved.
 Like all owners of the Cuban Winter League teams, he received not a dime of compensation.
 The franchise was estimated to be worth some $500,000 at the time.
 7

 Miguel Angel González lived another 16 years, one imagines with an embittered heart.
 He died, on February 19, 1977, of a heart attack in Havana.
 He was 77.

 LOU HERNANDEZ is the author of three baseball histories.
 He resides in South Florida and roots for the Marlins.

-González Echevarría, Roberto, The Pride of Havana.
-A History of Cuban Baseball (New York: Oxford University Press, 1999).
+González Echevarría, Roberto.
+The Pride of Havana.
+A History of Cuban Baseball.
+Oxford University Press, New York, N.Y.
+1999.

 1 “Beisboleros.”
 Newsweek May 29, 1944.
 The game took place on June 11, 1917.